How Social Commerce Works: The Social Psychology of Social Shopping

 Social Commerce Application: Social shopping tools that use scarcity to stimulate heuristic-thinking shopping decisions include:

-• Deal Directories that list exclusive time-sensitive shopping deals (often with a count-down clock), from those in the know
+• Deal Directories that list exclusive time-sensitive shopping deals (often with a countdown clock), from those in the know

 • Deal Feeds to get that exclusive deal the majority don’t know about